 If frequent throat clearing is causing concern or discomfort, a doctor can often help.

-Seek medical attention if frequent throat clearing accompanies:
+It is important to seek medical attention if frequent throat clearing accompanies:

 - chronic coughing